What to Pack for New Orleans Mardi Gras Parade

 So technically, this is not something you pack, but certainly one of those things to bring to Mardi Gras to have a smooth fun-filled day.
 The easiest thing to do is download the Mardi Gras Parade Tracker app, so you know the routes, timetable, and where the closest facilities are at all times.

-So now you know what to pack for Mardi Gras, you will be more prepared than I was for sure!
+So now you know what to pack for New Orleans Mardi Gras, you will be more prepared than I was for sure!
 Whether you’re catching throws on Canal Street or partying in the French Quarter, you will have all those key essentials that will make Mardi Gras all the more fun.

 If you’re wondering where to stay, where to party, or just more about Mardi Gras krewes and traditions, then be sure to read my Guide to Mardi Gras Carnival, New Orleans.